 Are you thinking about getting your home off gas and going all-electric?
-For most Victorians, switching your home from a mix of gas and electric appliances to all-electric can make your home net zero ready and cut greenhouse gas emissions.
+For most Victorians, switching your home from a mix of gas and electric appliances to all-electric will reduce energy costs.
+It can also make your home net zero ready and cut greenhouse gas emissions.

-When you are renovating or building a new home it an ideal time to consider switching to efficient, electric appliances.
+When you are renovating or building a new home it's an ideal time to consider efficient electric appliances.
 Many renovations focus on living spaces – those areas that are most used and require the most energy for heating and cooling.
 They also often have older appliances, which are due for replacement.

-In an existing home, when major gas appliances, such as gas heating or hot water systems, reach the end of their life, it’s a great time to consider upgrading them with a more efficient, electric option.
-It's best to plan your transition off gas over a few years, replacing one appliance at a time until you are ready to abolish you gas supply meter.
+In an existing home, when major gas appliances, such as gas heating or hot water systems, reach the end of their life, it’s a great time to upgrade them with a more efficient, electric option.
+It's best to plan your transition off gas over a few years, replacing one appliance at a time until you are ready to abolish your gas supply meter.